ASA 104 Bareboat Cruising

 The ASA 104 Bareboat Cruising course is a practical and professionally run course, comprises of 3 full sailing days and 2 night aboard.
 You will be sailing during the day around the islands located close to Tortola, and in the evening you will be able to get ashore to sample some Caribbean delights.

 This course costs starts from $1,255.
-There are no hidden fees; It includes all your tuition, 2 nights accommodation with breakfast (2 days) and lunch (3 days) aboard.
+There are no hidden fees; It includes all your tuition, 2 nights accommodation with breakfast (2 days), lunch (3 days) and 1 dinner aboard.
 (You will need to order ASA 104 course book, directly from the ASA website)

 Prerequisite To Completing The ASA 104